parryc/thevoid/templates/leflan/language_azeri.md

 # Participles

+Participles are often equivalent to English relative clauses (which/who does X).

 ## Non-Future (-dIQ-)

 Non-future here means past or present.
 These participles are often used as relative clauses, such as "that which I am reading".
-It formed by appending `-dIQ` after the verb root (and negative marker) and before the POSS marker.<cite>[EA, 212](#ea)</cite>
+It formed by appending `-dIQ` after the verb root (and negative marker) and before the POSS marker.<cite>[EA, 212](#ea)</cite> The object of the relative clause will be marked with GEN.

 Since the suffix ends in `Q`, there will be consonant changes.
 For example, `oxu-duğ-ım:that which I am reading`.
 Or a more full example, <ex>_oxuduğun məktub_ ⧸ the letter which you read/are reading</ex>.

 --EX--
 Nazimin oxuduğu kitab maraqlı idi.
 The book that Nazim read was interesting.
+Dünən baxa bilmadiyim kinoya bugün baxdım.
+The fil that I couldn't see yesterday, I watched today.
 --ENDEX--

 ## Non-Past (-An)

 It is formed by appending `-An` to the verb root and corresponds roughly with the English gerund, ex. "to write" → "writing".
-Thus, `yazmaq:to write` → `yazan:writing`.
+Thus, `yazmaq:to write` → `yazan:(who is) writing`.
+"The head noun in a participle phrase comes at the end and all words modifying this noun procede it."<cite>[EA, 246](#ea)</cite> Compare `gələn qonaq:the guest who is coming` and `qonaq gələn:she is coming as a guest` (`qonaq gəlmək:to come as a guest`).
+Sometimes the head noun is omitted and the participle functions as the noun.
+For example, <ex>_mənə məktub yazanı tanımıram_ ⧸ I don't know (the person) who wrote the letter to me</ex>.

+--EX--
+Amərikadan gələn qonaq...
+The guest who is coming from America...
+--ENDEX--

 # Numbers